Key Takeaways

 3. "Chunks" Instead of Individual Squares

 Strong players don't visualize piece by piece — they visualize chunks: pawn structures, piece clusters, castled king positions.
-They recognize the chunk as a whole rather than computing each piece individually.
+This is chunking, the same memory mechanism classic studies found separates chess masters from amateurs — they recognize the chunk as a whole rather than computing each piece individually.

 Train this by studying typical pawn structures and middlegame configurations repeatedly.
 When you can recognize "isolated queen's pawn position" instantly and know the characteristic plans, you're building chunk-based visualization.